vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 Lab Requirements
 ++++++++++++++++

 #.
-Calm is enabled.
+Calm is enabled on the *PrimarySite* cluster.

 #.
-Leap is enabled.
+Leap is enabled on both clusters.

 #.
 If you are using the HPOC environment, reserve two clusters in the same datacenter to ensure synchronous replication latency recommendations are met.